top of page

 Limited production space is still an issue, and in 2022 only 25% of distribution demand was met.

 Our largest event to date was on August 19, 2022 with over 2,600 people visiting Hardball Cider for our Pickle & Pierogi Event.
 We saw six food vendors, live music all day, along with a pierogi eating and pickle brine chugging contest, which meant that everyone had a blast.
-We even made a dill pickle cider!
+We even made a dill pickle cider (pictured right.)

 First event over $20K.jpeg